Udmurtia: History

 On November 4, 1920, the Votyak Autonomous Oblast was formed.
 On January 1, 1932, it was renamed Udmurt Autonomous Oblast, which was then reorganized into the Udmurt ASSR on December 28, 1934.
 During World War II, many industrial factories were evacuated from the Ukrainian SSR and western borderlands to Udmurtia.

 On October 11, 1991, the Supreme Council of the Udmurt ASSR adopted a law according to which the Udmurt ASSR acquired a new name — the Udmurt Republic.

+On the History of the Votyaks. - The Votyaks are the only Finno-Ugric people who, to this day, are still essentially settled in the area that scholars, with good reason, consider to be the ancestral homeland of the Finno-Ugric peoples (cf. § 108).
+After the ancestors of the present-day Syrians migrated north around the 8th-9th centuries, the independent development of the Votyak people began.
+Their historical fate shares much with that of the Finno-Ugric peoples of the Volga region; for example, the Votyaks experience the same three historical periods as the Mordvins (cf. § 58) and the Cheremis (cf. § 63): 1.
+The period of Volga-Bulgarian relations from the 8th-9th centuries.
+1st century to 1236.

 Geography

 The republic is located to the west of the Ural Mountains and borders Kirov, Perm, Bashkortostan, and Tatarstan.

 Udmurtia is a republic in the Russian Federation, located in Central Russia between the branches of the rivers Kama and its right tributary the Vyatka.

 The city of Izhevsk is the administrative, industrial, and cultural center of Udmurtia.
 Geographically, it is located not far from Moscow, the capital and largest city of the Russian Federation.
 The city has a well-developed transport system (including air, land, and water).

 Udmurtia borders Kirov Oblast to the west and north, Perm Oblast to the east, and the Bashkortostan and Tatarstan Republics to the south.